Weekly roundups corral the news you can use.

 Some other updates Facebook made to Livestream include Audience Restrictions.
 The ability to target live videos to people of specific demographics.
 Users are also now able to turn comments and reactions on and off while viewing videos.

-Did we miss any updates this week?
+Did I miss any updates this week?
 Let us know in the comments.